really-simple-decentralized-syndication/.github/profile/README.md

 <em>RSDS is optimized for speed, performance and scale.
 Only signed urls are saved in instances to keep them lightweight.
 Reader platforms do the heavy lifting of crawling and storing post data.</em>

 ⭐ Don't like to read?
 Try the DEMO of RSDS [by publishing your first social post](https://writer.did-1.com/)

-📧 We are looking for active contributors - if you want to join this project please email rsds@tautvilas.lt

 🧠 Read more about philosophy of RSDS [in this blog post](https://tautvilas.medium.com/it-is-time-to-create-a-decentralized-public-social-network-128b6c11fd24)